 Wire transfers have their risks as well, the majority of which involve wiring money to strangers (especially internationally, and especially to cash offices).
 They also require the host to share a lot of account information with the customer.

 Speed is another problem, especially when it comes to international transfers.
-International payments are not processed quickly and the banks involved in the process have to conduct their business in line with Know Your Customer (KYC) and Anti Money Laundering (AML) frameworks.
-This means it usually takes a few days to transfer the money.
+International payments are not processed quickly at all.
+This is because the banks involved in the process have to conduct their business in line with Know Your Customer (KYC) and Anti Money Laundering (AML) frameworks.
+As a result, it usually takes a few days to transfer the money.